geotools/geotools/docs/user/library/render/faq.rst

 Q: What about Raster Advanced Projection Handling?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Advanced Proejction Handling is a feature provided by the GridCoverageRenderer class for handling Raster reprojection.
-It is expecially useful when trying to read a GridCoverage with a BoundingBox crossing the DateLine: the final image is not cut on the DateLine but it is replicated as many times as the DateLine is crossed.
+Advanced Projection Handling is a feature provided by the GridCoverageRenderer class for handling Raster reprojection.
+It is especially useful when trying to read a GridCoverage with a BoundingBox crossing the DateLine: the final image is not cut on the DateLine but it is replicated as many times as the DateLine is crossed.